Hannah Palmer Flaunts Killer Curves In Cleavage-Baring Minidress

 It wouldn’t be the first time the stunner dazzled her followers with her natural good looks and incredible figure.
 Her Instagram page is filled with photos in which she showcases her figure in an array of outfits.
 As The Inquisitr recently reported, Hannah looked smoking hot in a skimpy crop top and a pair of Daisy Dukes.

 Hannah seems to prefer bathing suits — and the more revealing the better.
-Over the summer she has thrilled her fans with a number of titillating bikinis that left little to the imagination.
+Over the summer she thrilled her fans with a number of titillating bikinis that left little to the imagination.

 Fans wanting to keep up with what Hannah is up to can follow her Instagram account.